PhilippaHartley/SKAO-SDC2/README.md

 `conda activate SDC2`

-Then install fitsio by navigating to the patched source code directory e.g.
+Then install fitsio by navigating to the directory containing the modified source code e.g.

 `cd /home/software/fitsio`